 Combats, i.e. (land) battles usually take place when all movement in the concerned domains (air and land) has been executed.
-The only exception concerns air movement and the ensuing Interception air battles and AA fires (see air movement section above).
 Note that a battle which shall see on one side only land-attack able air units would still be dealt with in the land battle resolution.